Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Illinois homeowners facing foreclosure have access to more tools to stop it than homeowners in non-judicial states.
-The judicial process, the Cook County mediation program, the redemption period, and federal dual tracking protections all create opportunities that do not exist in Texas, Georgia, or Arizona.
+The 735 ILCS 5/Article XV judicial process, the Circuit Court of Cook County mandatory residential mortgage foreclosure mediation program, the 735 ILCS 5/15-1602 reinstatement window, the 735 ILCS 5/15-1603(b) redemption period, and 12 C.F.R. § 1024.41(g) dual-tracking protection all create opportunities that do not exist in Texas, Georgia, or Arizona.
 But these tools only work for homeowners who engage with them actively — submitting complete applications, appearing at mediation, responding to the complaint.
 Homeowners who wait for the judicial process to force action consistently discover they waited too long.

 Illinois homeowners who submit complete applications before the foreclosure complaint is filed are the ones who most frequently reach a permanent modification without ever entering the judicial process.
 This is the outcome the loss mitigation system is designed to produce — and it is only achievable by acting during the pre-filing window.

-Filing a response to the foreclosure complaint preserves your legal rights, prevents a default judgment, and maintains your eligibility to participate in the Cook County mediation program.
-A simple answer — denying the allegations and requesting time to pursue loss mitigation — is sufficient to prevent a default judgment and trigger the mediation process in Cook County cases.
+Under Article II of the Illinois Code of Civil Procedure, the borrower has 30 days from personal service to respond to the foreclosure complaint.
+Filing a response preserves your legal rights, prevents a default judgment under 735 ILCS 5/2-1301, and maintains your eligibility to participate in the Circuit Court of Cook County mediation program.
+The complaint itself is governed by 735 ILCS 5/15-1504, with § 1504(c) deeming specified allegations admitted if not denied.
+The summons must include the 735 ILCS 5/15-1504.5 Homeowner Notice advising the borrower of available options.
+A simple answer — denying the allegations and requesting time to pursue loss mitigation — is sufficient to prevent a default judgment under § 2-1301 and trigger the mediation process in Cook County cases.

 Illinois Homeowners: The Best Outcomes Come From Acting Before the Lawsuit Is Filed